I entered the Metro Toronto Convention Centre’s front entrance not really knowing what to expect.

 We shared with MP Genuis our specific concerns about the Sahel region (a biogeographic region of Africa that stretches from the Atlantic to the Red Sea and includes Senegal, Mauritania, Mali, Burkina Faso, Algeria, Niger, Nigeria, Cameroon, Central African Republic, Chad, Sudan, South Sudan, Eritrea, and Ethiopia).
 We explained to MP Genuis that formalizing and professionalizing ASGM in this area represents a significant opportunity to support areas of conflict in Africa where opportunities for economic advancement are scarce and people can find themselves having to engage in conflicting activities for economic empowerment.

 We also met with MP and Conservative Party Shadow Minister for Status of Women and Gender Equity Karen Vecchio.
-An MP since 2015 from Elgin – Middlesex – London in Ontario, MP Vecchio was a small business owner and a political staffer before coming elected.
+An MP since 2015 from Elgin – Middlesex – London in Ontario, MP Vecchio was a small business owner and a political staffer before joining the House of Commons as a Member of Parliament.

-We deeply appreciated the enthusiasm of both MP Genuis and Vecchio, both of whom went over our 30-minute meeting time to learn more and get more informed about our work.
+We deeply appreciated the enthusiasm of both MP Genuis and Vecchio, both of whom went over our scheduled meeting time to learn more and get more informed about our work.

 In addition, we met for just under 15 minutes with the parliamentary staff of MP and NDP Critic for Women and Gender Equity Leah Gazan.
-Staff apologized for MP Gazan not being available, as she was otherwise engaged in another meeting.
-We shared our work with MP Gazan’s staff, and they listened intently to what we had to share.
-Staff asked about our gender workshops and work supporting women miners.
+We shared our work with MP Gazan’s team, and they listened intently to what we had to share.
 We were grateful for the time that MP Gazan’s staff were able to give to us and their interest in our work.

 Apart from MPs, we met with senior government officials in various ministerial offices: Minister of Innovation, Science, Industry Honourable Franois-Philippe Champagne, Minister of the Environment Honourable Steven Guilbeault, Global Affairs Canada, and Minister of Intergovernmental Affairs, Infrastructure, and Community Honourable Dominic LeBlanc.